TORONTO (AP) -- The day after a punishing playoff game that featured 99 hits, burly Maple Leafs defenseman Mark Fraser was feeling it.

 "That would be the way we’d want to flush things and turn the page on it.
 Today’s a new day.
 Let’s start.
 Let’s build.
 Let’s focus.
 All those things are things that we try to provide."

 Carlyle and his coaching staff got a helping hand Tuesday when the clocks in the dressing room malfunctioned.
-They were six minutes off, meaning a group of Leafs arrived on the ice late for practice.
-They were greeted with some good-natured derision from teammates who made it on time.

 "You can’t change what happened and that can’t really be your focus on what today brought," Carlyle said.
 "Today was about flushing what happened last night, recognizing what happened and then going into the preparation mode of tomorrow.